univec-ai/postvec/web/docs/guides/bridge.md

 ## 1. Verify the stored space

 The vector dimension is a fact.
-The model name is your provenance assertion.
+The model name is an operator-supplied provenance assertion.
+Both require verification before adoption:
-Check both before adoption:

 ```sql
 SELECT vector_dims(embedding) AS stored_dim